Piiit/postgres/SFSCON15-README.md

 So, lets run `make` and `make install` to see if everything works well.

 However, when we like to test it, `psql` may give an error.
-This is, the database cluster an old configuration of the grammar, hence we must delete and rebuild it.
+This is, the because the database cluster was created with an old configuration of the grammar, hence we must delete and rebuild it.

 		./server/bin/pg_ctl -D data/ -o "-p 5555" -l logfile stop rm -rf data/